mollymccollumwx/professional-readme-generator/generatedREADME.md

 ## Tests
-Test this application by running it with different input.
+Test this application by running it in the command line with different input.

 ## Questions
 If you have any questions, feel free to contact me on [Github](https://www.github.com/mollymccollumwx).